GeoNumTP/GeoNum2017/TP2/README.md

 ### ToDo
 1. Implement the computation of control points of a quadratic interpolating Bézier spline for a given sequence of points (function `ComputeSplineC1`).
 Evaluate and visualise the available datasets.
 1. Try changing the position of b_1^0.
 What happens?
-1. (*bonus*) Implement the computation of control points of a cubic interpolating Bézier spline for a given sequence of points $\mathbf p_i$ (function `ComputeSplineC2`).
+1. (*bonus*) Implement the computation of control points of a cubic interpolating Bézier spline for a given sequence of points (function `ComputeSplineC2`).
 Evaluate and visualise the available datasets.
 1. Compare the results with C1 splines.